Aasim-A/AsyncTimer/README.md

 ## setTimeout(callbackFunction, delayInMs)

 `setTimeout` takes two arguments, the first one is the function to call after waiting, the second one is the time in milliseconds to wait before executing the function.
-It returns an `unsigned short` id of the timeout.
-If the `timeout` creation was unseccussfull, it returns `0`.
+It returns an `unsigned short` id of the timeout, you can also access the `id` via the passed argument to the callback function.
+If the `timeout` creation was unsuccessful, it returns `0`.
 It will run only once unless canceled.

 #### Example: